HMS Arundel (1695)

-Construction and Specifications
+Construction and specifications

 She was ordered on 16 February 1694 to be built under contract by Mr. Flint of Plymouth.
 She was launched on 20 April 1695.
 Her dimensions were a gundeck of 108 ft 7 in with a keel of 90 ft 7 in for tonnage calculation with a breadth of 28 ft 0 in and a depth of hold of 10 ft 6 in.
 Her builder’s measure tonnage was calculated as 37771/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
-The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
+The upper-deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
 The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.

 Commissioned Service 1695-1713

 HMS Arundel was commissioned in 1695 under the command of Captain William Higgins for service in New England.
 Captain Higgins died on 16 June 1698.
 After his passing Captain Josiah Crow took command and went to Newfoundland in 1699 then on to North America and the West Indies in 1700.
 1702 saw Captain John Ward take command for service in Irish Waters.
 On 4 March she was under Captain Unton Dering (until his death on 16 November 1706).
-He was followed by Captain Joseph Winder from 1 December 1706 until 1710. both served in Irish Waters. in 1709 she was assigned to the English Channel then went to the West Indies for convoy service in 1710.
-On 25 January she was under the command of Captain Andrew Douglas sailing with a convoy to Newfound in 1711.
+He was followed by Captain Joseph Winder from 1 December 1706 until 1710. both served in Irish Waters.
+In 1709 she was assigned to the English Channel then went to the West Indies for convoy service in 1710.
+On 25 January she was under the command of Captain Andrew Douglas sailing with a convoy to Newfoundland in 1711.
 On her return she was assigned to the English Channel.